willnationsdev/godot-fsharp-tools/README.md

 ---

+# Known Issues

+ProjectSettings.add_property_info triggers an error the first time the settings are defined.
+It's supposed to check if the name of the custom property you are making already exists and then give you a warning if it does.
+Instead, it issues a warning when it DOESN'T exist.

+As such, the first time you try to set up F# script auto-generation, you will see 3 errors about an invalid `pinfo.name` or something.
+Just ignore it.
+I've already submitted a PR to fix it, but it won't be there until 3.2 at the earliest.

+---

 If you like the project, please give it a star and consider donating to my [Kofi](https://ko-fi.com/willnationsdev).
 If you have any problems whatsoever, do not hesitate to open an Issue.